-First the houses are cleaned and decorated to prepare for Pongal.
-Hindu women make kolams, decorative geometric patterns drawn with rice flour, in front of the door of their home.
+Just before the festivities, the houses are cleaned and decorated.
+Women design kolams, decorative geometric patterns drawn with rice flour, in front of their home.
 Symbolically, kolams welcome visitors and ensure the household’s prosperity.

-It is the most important day of Pongal.
-It is on the morning of this day that rice is set to boil and allowed to boil over.
+It is the most important day of the festival.
+On that day, the pongal rice is set to boil and allowed to boil over.
 People also prepare snacks, visit each other and exchange good wishes.
-This is also the day when some people pray to the sun god Surya.
+Some people pray and make offering to the sun god Surya.

-This is the day of thanksgiving to the cattle that help make a good harvest.
+This is the day of thanksgiving to the cattle that contributes to a good harvest.
 The cows and buffaloes are groomed, garlanded and decorated with colours in their honour, and they are given food offerings.

 This is a day for spending time with friends and family and sharing meals.
 Traditional dances like kummi or kolattam are danced on this day.